-Value is function of future cash flows and the risks attached to those cash flows.
+Value is a function of expected cash flows and the risks attached to those cash flows.
 The discount rate reflects risk and is the rate of return required by investors and financiers to compensate them for that risk.

 The higher the risk attached to the earnings (the higher the uncertainty), the higher the return required to compensate investors for that risk.

-Companies raise finance from a variety of sources which are either equity based, debt based or a hybrid of the two.
-A company’s cost of capital is the rate expected to be paid on average to all security holders.
+Companies raise finance from a variety of sources which are either equity-based, debt based or a hybrid of the two.
+A company’s cost of capital is the combined rate of the return required by equity holders and debt holders.

 The more unstable the country and the government, the higher the return required.
-The current South African ten year bond yield is 0%.
-Investing in South Africa is perceived as more risky than investing in Germany.
+The current South African ten-year bond yield is 0%.
+Investing in South Africa is perceived as riskier than investing in Germany.

 Investing in stocks

 A riskier investment is in investing in traded stocks.
-There is no guarantee that the business and so the stocks will be successful.
+There is no guarantee that the business and so the shares will be successful.
 Historically, listed stocks in Australia have earnt, on average, a premium over the risk-free rate of approximately 6.6%.